Yusufii9/CNPRM2025-Conference---AI-for-Image-Analysis-Workshop/README.md

 - **Precision** – Correctness of positive predictions
 - **F1 Score** – Harmonic mean of precision and recall

-> See the `Handout-Guide.docx` for a complete explanation of each metric.
+> See the `Handout-Guide.pdf` for a complete explanation of each metric.

 ## 👥 Contributors